williamshammond/python-gmail-compiler/README.md

 ### Set Up
 In order to use the ezgmail module as part of this script, you will first have to follow the directions in the Installation section of
-the the [ezgmail GitHub repository](https://github.com/asweigart/ezgmail), shown below.
+the the [ezgmail GitHub repository](https://github.com/asweigart/ezgmail) in order to enable the Gmail API for your gmail account and save. the neccesary *credentials.json* and *token.json* files to your repository, shown below.

 >### Installation
 >To install with pip, run: